 Jane Smith is in the market for a larger house.
 She hasn’t put her house on the market yet, but she plans to soon.
 Finding a house to buy is on Jane’s mind, but it isn’t her top priority.
 The busy mom is on her way to work.
 She’s driving faster than usual because she’s running late.
 Jane takes a shortcut to save time.
 As she speeds past a house that’s not on her typical route, she spots your for sale sign in the yard.
 The house piques her interest.
 She quickly scans your for sale sign.
 Unfortunately, you included every possible way to contact you on the sign.
 Jane cannot quickly distinguish your name from the mass of text.
 You never hear from Jane and lose out on her purchase and the commission from the sale of her home.

 This fictional scenario is a prime example of how real estate signs are viewed in real life.
 Homebuyers and potential clients don’t live in the ideal world we all tend to envision when choosing what goes on a real estate sign.
 The easier you make it for prospective buyers to get the information they need, the more you will sell.
-The amount of information on a real estate sign is like aspirin for a headache — the ideal amount is helpful, but more is not better.
+Information on a real estate sign is like aspirin for a headache — the right amount is great, and more is not better.

 Riders for Real Estate Signs